-Rescuers bring eighth person out of Thai cave on second day of rescue: witness
+Eight boys brought out of Thai cave by late on day two of rescue

-CHIANG RAI, Thailand (Reuters) - Rescue workers in Thailand brought out four people on Monday from a flooded cave where 12 boys and their soccer coach were trapped for more than two weeks, apparently taking the total number rescued to eight.
+CHIANG RAI, Thailand (Reuters) - Rescue workers in Thailand on Monday brought four boys out of a flooded cave where a 12-member soccer squad and their coach were trapped for more than two weeks, taking the total number rescued to eight.

 A Reuters witness near the Tham Luang cave in the northern province of Chiang Rai saw medical personnel carrying four people out of the cave to waiting ambulances over the course of the day.